rozachatz/CashFlowz/README.md

 | currency   | Currency of the Account          |
 | created_at | Creation date.                   |

-#### Transfer

-The Transfer entity represents a financial transfer between two accounts:
+The **Transfer** entity represents a financial transfer between two accounts:

 | Field             | Description                           |
 |-------------------|---------------------------------------|